paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_storage.md

 ```
 {
-    "result": "disjoint"
+    "result": "limitReached"
 }
 ```

-This return value indicates that the provided `followSubscription` is invalid or stale.
+This return value indicates that all the items would be discarded, or that the provided `followSubscription` is invalid or stale.

 ## Overview